About

 In the IIAG, country performance in delivering governance is measured across four key components that effectively provide indicators of a country's 'Overall Governance' performance.

-The key components that form the four categories of the IIAG as described in the diagram below are: Safety & Rule of Law, Participation & Human Rights, Sustainable Economic Opportunity and Human Development.
+The key components that form the four categories of the IIAG as described in the diagram below are: Security & Rule of Law, Participation, Rights & Inclusion, Foundations for Economic Opportunity and Human Development.
 Each of these categories contain sub-categories under which we have organised various indicators that provide quantifiable measures of the overarching dimensions of governance.
 In total, the 2024 IIAG contains 96 indicators.

 IIAG Overview IIAG Overview